-18.7.2 Prepare for and Conduct a Drill.
+18.7.2 Preparation for and conducting of a fire drill

-It is recommended that the following steps be taken in preparation for and conducting of a fire drill.
+It is recommended that the following steps be taken in preparation for and conducting of a fire drill:

-18.7.2.1 Pre-drill preparations.
+18.7.2.1 Pre-drill preparations

-- 1. Property management should provide all of the tenants on every floor with written notification of the intent to conduct a fire drill in advance of the date chosen by management. - 2.
-It is recommended that property management arrange for representatives from the fire alarm and elevator service companies to be present at the building at the time of the fire drill when possible.
+- 1. Property management shall provide all of the tenants on every floor with written notification of the intent to conduct a fire drill in advance of the date chosen by management. - 2.
+It is recommended that property management arrange for representatives from the fire alarms and elevator service companies to be present at the building at the time of the fire drill when possible.

-18.7.2.2 Day of Drill preparations.
+18.7.2.2 Day of drill preparations

-- 1. It is recommended that property management again provide means for the notification of tenants and visitors to the building as to the specific time of the planned fire drill. - 2.
+- 1. It is recommended that property management again provide means for the notification of tenants and visitors to the building as to the specific time of the planned drill. - 2.
 Property management shall notify their fire alarm monitoring services (where applicable) and the fire department emergency communication center in advance of the planned fire drill.
-The UL monitoring station shall be told to NOT call the fire department during time of the fire drill.
+The UL monitoring station shall be told to NOT call the fire department during the time of the fire drill.

-18.7.2.3 Conducting the Drill.
+18.7.2.3 Conducting the drill

-- 1. At the previously announced start time, the building or the selected floors within the building should be put into alarm. - 2.
-All elevators should be placed in Fire Service Recall (Phase-I Fire Service) to recall to their designated floor(s). - 3.
+- 1. At the previously announced start time, the building or the selected floors within the building shall be put into alarm. - 2.
+All elevators should be placed in Fire Service Recall (Phase 1-Fire Service) to recall to their designated floor(s). - 3.
 Design the fire drill to spot check building systems operation to see if they will function properly.

-18.7.2.4 Post-drill.
+18.7.2.4 Post drill

-- 1. At the conclusion of the drill, property management shall immediately notify their fire alarm monitoring services (where applicable) and the fire department emergency communication center, that the fire drill has concluded and that the building is to be placed back on fire alarm monitoring status. - 2.
-A post-fire drill review should be conducted to analyze the effectiveness of the fire drill and resolve any problems encountered. - 3.
+At the conclusion of the drill, property management shall immediately notify their fire alarm monitoring services (where applicable) and the fire department emergency communication center, that the fire drill has concluded and that the building is to be placed back on fire alarm monitoring status.

+- 2. A post fire drill review should be conducted to analyze the effectiveness of the fire drill and resolve any problems encountered. - 3.
 Recommendations should be made on how additional training can improve performance.